Sergio Ermotti: Chairmanships and board memberships

-In March 2020, Swiss Re, one of the world's largest reinsurance companies, nominated Sergio P. Ermotti for election to Swiss Re's board of directors and announced its intention to onboard him as its next chairman, succeeding Walter Kielholz in 2021.
+In March 2020, Swiss Re, one of the world's largest reinsurance companies, nominated Ermotti for election to its board of directors and announced its intention to onboard him as its next chairman, succeeding Walter Kielholz in 2021.
 Due to his new role at UBS, he stepped down from this position at the end of April 2023.

-Sergio Ermotti is a board member (lead non-executive director) of Ermenegildo Zegna N.V.
-He is also a board member of Innosuisse – Swiss Innovation Agency.
+Ermotti is lead non-executive director of Ermenegildo Zegna N.V.
+He is also a board member of Innosuisse, the Swiss Innovation Agency.

 Personal life

 Ermotti is married with two sons.
 His favorite movies are George Roy Hill's The Sting and Ken Kesey's One Flew Over the Cuckoo's Nest.
 He supports the Swiss football club FC Lugano and the Italian football club A.C.
 Milan.
 Ermotti owns a villa in Montagnola and a holiday home in Engadin.

 Ermotti was challenged by Marc Walder, CEO of Swiss media company Ringier, and Gianluigi Bianchi, managing partner for Europe of Wealth-X, to undertake the ALS Ice Bucket Challenge.